arindamdawn-zz/tab-and-space/posts/30-days-of-python-23.md

 - [https://realpython.com/python-web-scraping-practical-introduction/](https://realpython.com/python-web-scraping-practical-introduction/)
 - [https://www.digitalocean.com/community/tutorials/how-to-scrape-web-pages-with-beautiful-soup-and-python-3](https://www.digitalocean.com/community/tutorials/how-to-scrape-web-pages-with-beautiful-soup-and-python-3)

 Web Scraping is a vast field.
-Beautiful Soup just scratches the surface.
+Using Beautiful Soup, we probably just scratched the surface.
 There are a whole lot of possibilities in this domain which I would explore while exploring more on data analysis with Python.
 Hopefully, I have been able to cover the basic concepts needed for further exploration.

 Tomorrow I shall be going over the concepts of Web Development with Python.